 Raised in the Pacific Northwest, Mr. Vickrey was trained in Seattle, Denver, New York, and San Francisco before joining the San Francisco Ballet Company.
 He was the first male student to receive a Ford Foundation Scholarship to that school.
 He later joined that company, rising to the rank of principal dancer in just a few short years.
 From there he joined the Joffrey Ballet, and then the Harkness Ballet, touring not only the United States, but the Soviet Union, the Near East, South America and Japan.
 He has directed several companies in the United States and for the past 23 years he has served as the artistic administrator of Pittsburgh Ballet Theatre as well as assistant to the artistic director.

 A native of Belgium, Yoland Collin began his musical training at the Académie de Musique in Hannut where he later served as a piano instructor and accompanist.
 In 1998, Mr. Collin graduated from the Conservatoire Royal de Musique in Liège with a Diplôme Supérieur in Piano and Premiers Prix in Chamber Music, Accompaniment, Solfège and Harmony.
-In 1991, he was awarded Premier Lauréat of the “Concours National du Crédit Communal de Belgique” competition.
-Mr. Collin relocated to Pittsburgh, his wife’s hometown, and joined the PBT School Staff in November of 1998.
-In 2003, he was promoted to the position of Company Pianist.
-Mr. Collin also serves as the Principal Pianist for the Pittsburgh Ballet Theatre Orchestra.
+In 1991, he was awarded Premier Lauréat of the “Concours National du Crédit Communal de Belgique”competition.
+Mr. Collin relocated to Pittsburgh, his wife’s hometown, and joined the PBT School Staff in November 1998.
+In 2003, he was promoted to the position of company pianist.
+Mr. Collin also serves as the principal pianist for the Pittsburgh Ballet Theatre Orchestra.